 What does one learn in law school?
 Yes, law, okay.
 But the principles of law are only the tip of the legal iceberg.
 Law school is all about building character and gaining a trove of life skills.
 Life skills that come in handy for law school graduates seeking alternative careers to a becoming a lawyer.

-Writing, negotiating and public speaking are valuable, but it’s not only the skills you gained during your legal education that will help you in both the legal and general workforce—it’s the character traits you built.
-Committing yourself to your education can be a challenge and if your goal is to earn an advanced degree, especially a Juris Doctor, than the word “challenge” is an understatement.
+Writing, negotiating and public speaking are valuable, but it’s not only the skills you gained during your legal education that will help you in both the legal and general workforce — it’s the character traits you built.
+Committing yourself to your education can be a challenge and if your goal is to earn an advanced degree, especially a Juris Doctor (JD), than the word “challenge” is an understatement.
 School (especially law school) is a place where one learns resilience and to push past perceived limits.
 It’s a place where you become you.

 Many entrepreneurs come out of law school, and many CEO’s and COO’s end up going back to law school to gain a firmer grasp of how to run their company.
 There are also employers who specifically recruit law school graduates for government jobs, including the FBI.
-There is a multitude of jobs that these skills can translate to—some do require law degrees while others do not, as indicated below.
+There are a multitude of jobs that these skills can translate to — some do require law degrees while others do not, as indicated below.
 Keep in mind your career goals, and that this list is not exhaustive, as you read on.

-Arbitrator – if your favorite aspect of learning law was mediating conflict between two parties, this is the path for you.
+If your favorite aspect of learning law was mediating conflict between two parties, this is the path for you.
 Acting as an informal judge, an arbitrator helps move a case along before it goes to trial.
-A J.D.
-(Juris Doctor) is not required, but this job is often held by someone with a law degree.
+A Juris Doctor degree is not required, but this job is often held by someone with a law degree.

-E-Discovery – We produce a LOT of electronic data.
+We produce a LOT of electronic data.
 So, of course, a new field emerged to manage it within legal and government investigations.
 Someone working in Electronic Discovery collects, organizes, and analyzes Electronically Stored Information (ESI) for cases.
-This is a growing field (so get on it!), therefore educational standards are not yet set—a legal education will help, but a law degree is not necessary.
+This is a growing field (so get on it!), therefore educational standards are not yet set — a legal education will help, but a law degree is not necessary.

-Law Professor – If you loved the law, loved your professors, loved the journey you took through law school—why leave?
+If you loved the law, loved your professors, loved the journey you took through law school — why leave?
 There are many law professors who earned their JD but decided that instead of practicing law, they wanted to impart their love for it.
 Law degree required!

 If you went to law school and decided not to practice law, make sure that your potential employer knows you aren’t looking for these jobs just because you can’t find a job as a lawyer.
 Let your them know that this career path is intentional.
 Law students go on to have incredibly fulfilling careers outside of the courtroom, and this is your first step toward that.
 Keep in mind that most jobs you’ll apply for won’t understand the terminology you used in law school.
 To stand out in your non-legal job applications, and to show how your law school experience is indeed relevant, highlight the general skills you gained from each activity, rather than explaining the specifics of the activity.